Unstructured-IO/unstructured-api/README.md

 #### PDF Strategies

-Two strategies are available for processing PDF files: `hi_res` and `fast`. `fast` is the default `strategy` and works well for documents that do not have text embedded in images.
+Three strategies are available for processing PDF files: `hi_res`, `fast`, and `auto`. `fast` is the default `strategy` and works well for documents that do not have text embedded in images.

 On the other hand, `hi_res` is the better choice for PDF's that may have text within embedded images, or for achieving greater precision of [element types](https://unstructured-io.github.io/unstructured/getting_started.html#document-elements) in the response JSON.
 Please be aware that, as of writing, `hi_res` requests may take 20 times longer to process compared to the`fast` option.
 See the example below for making a `hi_res` request.

+For the best of both worlds, `auto` will determine when a page can be extracted using `fast` mode, otherwise it will fall back to `hi_res`.

 ```
  curl -X 'POST' \